 That’s why the standard mortgage includes a requirement that buyers maintain adequate, continuous insurance on their home, for the life of the loan.
 If they do not, lenders may procure a backup policy on the property, known as lender-placed insurance, to ensure continuous coverage and protect the interests of both the bank and the homeowner in the event of a mishap such as a fire.

-Assurant Specialty Property is part of Assurant, with more than a century of experience in property, health and other insurance, and the nation's leader in lender-placed insurance.
+Assurant, with more than a century of experience in property, health and other insurance, is the nation's leader in lender-placed insurance.
 Here are answers to some common questions about this type of coverage:How does lender-placed insurance work?